runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 With these simple shapes we already have a range of expressions, and you need to chose them wisely as they all have a distinct style.

-A rectangle is used to streamline the packaging for a carton for dictating machines, conveying technology.
+Here a rectangle is used to convey technology and modernism, on a carton box for a dictating machine.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_square_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_square.jpg" />